Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 Running the container

-The FROM_TOKEN, TO_TOKEN, and MIRROR_TOKEN tokens must be passed to the container at runtime (-e for Podman/Docker, or as a Kubernetes secret).
+The SOURCE_TOKEN, TARGET_TOKEN, and MIRROR_TOKEN tokens must be passed to the container at runtime (-e for Podman/Docker, or as a Kubernetes secret).

 Example with Podman: